 - enable us to more effectively evaluate, aggregate and demonstrate the cumulative positive impact of our social investment to stakeholders

 - strengthen social value through making a positive contribution to the environment and society

 Our approach to social investment is underpinned by several core principles: coherent, enduring, value-oriented and informed by social value priorities.
 These principles are also intended to ensure social investments are designed and delivered in a manner that respects relevant local customs, traditions and priorities.

 We recognise our responsibility to make a positive contribution to sustainable development and environmental resilience.
-Our Social Investment Strategy is informed by our Social Investment Framework, which aims to make a meaningful contribution to addressing the sustainable development challenges of most relevance to our business and stakeholders.
-The framework is informed by the UN SDGs and as part of our review of the Social Investment Strategy in FY2020, we updated our Social Investment Framework to better align with the focus of our business and the communities where we have a presence.
+Our Social Investment Strategy is underpinned by our Social Investment Framework, which aims to make a meaningful contribution to addressing the sustainable development challenges of most relevance to our business and stakeholders.

-- Future of Communities- to contribute to the understanding, development and sustainable use of resources to support a just transition for communities and address the challenges of the future
+- Future of communities – to contribute to the understanding, development and sustainable use of resources to support communities to be more adaptive and resilient and enable them to address the challenges of the future and thrive